indahector/haindadiaz.github.io/index.md

 <!-- RIGHT COLUMN -->
 @@col-12,col-lg-8

-\begin{biography}{resume="/assets/ARR_cv.pdf"}
+\begin{biography}{}
  I’m a PhD Candidate in the Atmospheric Sciences program at UC Davis, at [Dr Da Yang’s Climate group](https://www.yang-climate-group.org/).
-Among other things I am interested in tropical cyclones (my current research focus) in our changing climate, as well as in tropical dynamics.
+Among other things I am interested in tropical cyclones (my current research focus) in our changing climate, tropical dynamics and open software.
 I am working towards understanding the essential elements in the genesis of tropical cyclones.

-Originally, I studied Physics at the National University of Mexico, and then I went to the University of Lille 1, where I studied a master’s degree High Performance Computing and Simulation, specialized in Scientific computing.

- I also love free software and high performance computing.
-My favorite tool nowadays is the Julia Language.
-My favorite Linux distribution is Debian, although currently I am not using it in my primary computer.

 My PhD Studies are mainly funded by the People of México through a CONACYT – UCMexus fellowship.
-So much to be grateful for!

 \end{biography}